Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your antics antiquated, our advances show amplitude.
 Your formulas are diluted, results convoluted,
 We concentrate excellence, solutions undisputed.
-Impressive sales talk—shame the service doesn't match, We underpromise, overdeliver, concepts you can't catch.
 While you downsize and compromise, we capitalize and rise, Your demise isn't a surprise—it's the outcome of your lies.
 In the cycle of success, we're the rinse that shines,